What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 through informal advising, mentoring, and community-building.

-Theatre Arts) who wish to offer tutorials will propose topics that will be approved
+Theatre Arts) who wish to offer tutorials propose topics approved

-through normal curricular processes.
-Of course, all topics must be clearly focused
+through normal curricular processes that are clearly focused

 on language and literature.
 Regardless of subject, the tutorial’s intimate setting,